gizawNahom/twitter/README.md

 [![CI](https://github.com/gizawNahom/twitter/actions/workflows/ci.yml/badge.svg)](https://github.com/gizawNahom/twitter/actions/workflows/ci.yml)
 [![codecov](https://codecov.io/github/gizawNahom/twitter/graph/badge.svg?token=11Y1MY3Q9C)](https://codecov.io/github/gizawNahom/twitter)

 It is a clone of the Twitter web app—currently under development—that aims to reliably implement core features like creating posts, searching posts, liking posts, trending, following, and messaging.
-It's a Monolith, but it can easily be deployed as Microservices if needed--it uses Clean Architecture.
+It's a Monolith, but it can easily be deployed as Microservices if needed—it uses Clean Architecture.
 It sticks to the original UI design on different screen sizes.

 Decisions that increase the quality of the codebase: